 No point in reintroducing ourselves since this is the third part of what is technically one episode!
 Note: the Deep Discount 20% off sale of madness is underway as is Right Stuf’s Geneon closeout.
 We’ve each spent so much money that we should set ourselves up as affiliates or something at this point.

 Bandai Visual to be liquidated.
 Now let’s hope that Bandai Visual’s business practices don’t infect Bandai Entertainment’s.
 And speaking of companies on the rocks, Tokyopop to be Liquidated.
 Look forward to Tokyopop to redouble their efforts on getting Princess Ai out there in FORCE.
 Also, here’s an update on the layoffs that happened.
 Super Techno Arts has halted the distribution of the Jojo’s Bizarre Adventure Anime in the US.
 Which doesn’t make that much of a difference since you couldn’t actually find the show anyway!
 And on the subject of Jojo’s, here’s what happens when religious fundamentalists WHO DIDN’T EVEN FUCKING BUY THE SHOW start complaining about religious insensitivity.
 Also, Bandai Entertainment talks about increasing episode count on their DVDs.
 Towards the Terra will get 8 episodes a disk and Gurren Lagann will get 9 episodes a disk for the sub only release as an example.
 ADV also confirms that there’s more ADV manga coming in the form of Yotsuba& and Cromartie.
 Woo!
 That just happens to be the two manga series that we care about too!
 Also, Gurren Lagann is getting on the Sci-Fi channel.
 Were people watching their Ani-Mondays (be careful, that link is dangerous)?
 Gaogaigar is getting the second half of the show released on DVD this coming August.
 This show sold so horribly that they dropped the dub.
 If you didn’t pick this up before there’s a box set for the first series coming out very soon too.
-Ed Chavez of the Mangacast podcast has put out a rather complete list of all manga that has been cancelled in the US.
+Ed Chavez of the Mangacast podcast has put out a rather complete list of all manga that has been cancelled in the US [Update: link deleted as his site no longer exists!].
 If you read a lot, chances are this is a rather annoying list (what happened to the rest of Exaxxion!?).
 Also, we tread in to dangerous territory by talking about a potentially incredible video game, Capcom vs. Tatsunoko!
 If you don’t know what the deal is with this well listen to the podcast and check out this list to see what could potentially be in the game.
 Maybe now you can see why we’re excited?

 Doujinshi 101 (56:44 – 1:43:19)